melanchall/drywetmidi/Docs/articles/devices/Overview.md

 MIDI devices API classes are placed in the [Melanchall.DryWetMidi.Multimedia](xref:Melanchall.DryWetMidi.Multimedia) namespace.

-To understand what is input and output device in DryWetMIDI take a look at following image:
+To understand what is an input and an output device in DryWetMIDI take a look at the following image:

 ![Devices](images/Devices.png)